The largest of the Apostle Islands has a personality rooted in an uncommon past.

 Getting there: The ferry leaves every half hour from Bayfield during the day in summer.
 715-747-2051.

-2022 events : June 4-5, open house at Big Bay State park, with discounts for the museum and ferry.
-June 18, Apostle Islands Inline Skate Marathon.
-July, P4: Pedal, Paddle, Plod, Plunge.
+2023 events: May 20, Madeline Island Marathon and Half Marathon.
+June 3-4, open house at Big Bay State Park.
+June 17, Apostle Islands Inline Skate Marathon.
 July 4, Fourth of July celebration.
 Oct.
-22, Family Fall Festival.
+21, Family Fall Festival.

 Big Bay State Park is seven miles from the ferry landing, so if you plan to camp, you'll need to bring a car.